NeoGranular/lanyon/_posts/2017-01-04-martial-god-chapter-01-63.md

 proofreader:
 is_preview:
 has_note: True
-note: "4/20"
+note: "4/20.
+You guys gotta trust me more.
+I guess, I have to earn it back....Don't worry, I will release 20 chapters by this sunday."
 ---
-You guys gotta trust me more.
-I guess, I have to earn it back....Don't worry, I will release 20 chapters by this sunday.

 ............................ .................................................................................................................
 <<!--more-->